 Sullivan Bluth Studios History

-Animation films have brought joy to us since 1906 when J. Stuart Blackton’s “Humorous Phases of Funny Faces” hit screens.
-There is one corporation whose brand is synonymous with animation, and that is Disney.
+Animation films have brought us joy since 1906, when J. Stuart Blackton’s “Humorous Phases of Funny Faces” hit screens.
+One corporation whose brand is synonymous with animation is Disney.

-Many are unaware that it was a lesser-known company that forced Mickey and their friends to rethink their approach to animation.
+Many are unaware that a lesser-known company forced Mickey and their friends to rethink their approach to animation.
 That was the Sullivan Bluth Studios, and the chances are, you have watched some of their classics.

 Leaving Disney